realA10001986/Time-Circuits-Display/README.md

 ##### &#9654; Play time travel sounds

 If other props are connected, they might bring their own time travel sound effects.
 In this case, you can uncheck this to disable the Time Circuit's own time travel sounds.
 Note that this only covers sounds played during time travel, not other sound effects.

+#### Home Assistant / MQTT settings

+##### Use Home Assistant (MQTT 3.1.1)

+If checked, the TCD will connect to the broker (if configured) and send and receive messages via MQTT.

+##### Broker IP[:port] or domain[:port]

+The broker server address.
+Can be a domain (eg. "myhome.me") or an IP address (eg "192.168.1.5").
+The default port is 1883.
+If different port is to be used, it can be specified after the domain/IP and a colon ":", for example: "192.168.1.5:1884".

+##### User[:Password]

+The username (and optionally the password) to be used when connecting to the broker.
+Can be left empty if the broker accepts anonymous logins.

+##### Topic to subscribe to

+A topic the TCD subscribes to in order to display messages on the *Destination Time" display.

 #### Music Player settings